 margin: 0 2px;

-- Use a CDN – Content Delivery networks ensure your CSS is cached across the world and accessed as quickly as possible from the nearest local server for a superfast response.
-We use MaxCDN and simply drop the compressed CSS file via FTP.
+Content Delivery networks ensure your CSS is cached across the world and accessed as quickly as possible from the nearest local server for a superfast response.

-- Learn CSS3 – it is the latest version of CSS and makes styling even more efficient.
+It is the latest version of CSS and makes styling even more efficient.
 Harness the power of CSS the right way.
 Here are some CSS books to get you started.